Training & Conferencing

 Family Medical Leave Act (FMLA)

 The Family and Medical Leave Act of 1993 is a federal law intended to promote a healthy balance between work and family responsibilities.
-It requires employers to provide up to 12 weeks per year of unpaid, job-protected leave to eligible employees for certain family and medical reasons and requires employers to continue to offer health and dental insurance at the employee rate.
+It requires employers to provide up to 12 weeks per year of unpaid, job-protected leave to eligible employees for certain family and medical reasons and requires employers to continue to offer group benefit insurance at the employee rate.

 To be eligible for FMLA leave, you must have been employed by a campus of the University of Arkansas System for at least twelve months and must have worked at least 1,250 hours during the twelve-month period prior to the beginning of your leave.